POST UPDATED 9-5-17

-Does it seem like a number of people you know are reading or talking about“The Life Changing Magic of Tidying Up” by the Japanese author Marie Kondo?
+Does it seem like a number of people you know have read or use some aspect of “The Life Changing Magic of Tidying Up” by the Japanese author Marie Kondo?
 Many are finding it a very easy way to de clutter and kept it that way.

 In a nutshell, the idea is to only keep things that “spark joy” when you look at them, and say “Thank you,” as you discard everything else.
-The idea is if you only keep the things you want in your home, your space will be cleaner and you will feel happier in it.
+You only keep the things you want in your home, your space will be cleaner and you will feel happier in it.